 B2.
 Enrollment by Racial/Ethnic Category.

-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2020.
-Include international students only in the category "Nonresident aliens."
-Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.
-Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2021.

+- ✓ Include international students only in the category "Nonresident aliens." - ✓ Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns. - Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."

-Degree-seeking First-time First year Degree-seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non- degree-seeking)
+Degree-seeking First-time First year Degree-seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non-degree-seeking)

-Nonresident aliens 0 14
+Nonresident aliens 3 15 16

-Hispanic/Latino 20 51
+Hispanic/Latino 24 60 60

-Black or African American, non- Hispanic 46 162
+Black or African American, non-Hispanic 48 168 168

-White, non-Hispanic 180 864
+White, non-Hispanic 160 770 772

-American Indian or Alaska Native, non- Hispanic 0 4
+American Indian or Alaska Native, non-Hispanic 0 4 4

-Asian, non-Hispanic 6 23
+Asian, non-Hispanic 8 27 27

-Native Hawaiian or other Pacific Islander, non-Hispanic 0 0
+Native Hawaiian or other Pacific Islander, non-Hispanic 0 0 0

-Two or more races, non-Hispanic 4 10
+Two or more races, non-Hispanic 1 10 10

-Race and/or ethnicity unknown 0 1
+Race and/or ethnicity unknown 0 0 1

-Total 256 1,129
+Total 244 1,054 1,058

+B3.
 Persistence

-B3.
-Number of degrees awarded by your institution from July 1, 2019, to June 30, 2020.
+Number of degrees awarded by your institution from July 1, 2020, to June 30, 2021.

-Certificate/diploma
+AWARD TYPE # AWARDED

+Certificate/diploma:

-Associate degrees
+Associate degrees:

-Bachelor's degrees 241
+Bachelor's degrees: 262

-Postbachelor's certificates
+Post-bachelor's certificates:

-Master's degrees
+Master's degrees:

-Post-master's certificates
+Post-master's certificates:

-Doctoral degrees - research/scholarship
+Doctoral degrees - research/scholarship:

-Doctoral degrees - professional practice
+Doctoral degrees - professional practice:

-Doctoral degrees - other
+Doctoral degrees - other:

-Graduation Rates
+B4-B21: Graduation Rates

 The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection System's Graduation Rate Survey (GRS).

-For complete instructions and definitions of data elements, see the IPEDS GRS Forms and Instructions for the 2020-21 Survey.
+✓ For complete instructions and definitions of data elements, see the IPEDS GRS Forms and Instructions for the 2021-2022 Survey. https://nces.ed.gov/ipeds/use-the-data/survey-components/9/graduation-rates

-In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2013 and Fall 2014 cohorts (formerly CDS B4-B11) into four groups:
+In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2014 and Fall 2015 cohorts (formerly CDS B4-B11) into four groups:

-- Students who received a Federal Pell Grant - Recipients of a subsidized Stafford Loan who did not receive a Pell Grant - Students who did not receive either a Pell Grant or a subsidized Stafford Loan - Total (all students, regardless of Pell Grant or subsidized loan status)
+- Students who received a Federal Pell Grant - Recipients of a subsidized Stafford Loan who did not receive a Pell Grant - Students who did not receive either a Pell Grant or a subsidized Stafford Loan - Total (all students, regardless of Pell Grant or subsidized loan status) - Students who received both a Federal Pell Grant and a subsidized Stafford Loan should be reported in the "Recipients of a Federal Pell Grant" column.